hankpillow/from-photoshop-to-flash/README.md

 **A - Importing to Flash:**

-	1. Go to File/Import, and select the files you want to add.
+	1. Go to File/Import to Stage, and select the files you want to add.

 	2. After importing usually Flash keeps all imported files selected (if not, select just the files you want do place properly).